White Screen of Death Error (WSOD)

 If you host your site with WP Engine, all site errors are logged automatically in the error log.
 To view your error logs, navigate to the Overview page for your website in the User Portal and select Error logs from the left-hand navigation.

 In this example, the site was calling a theme which didn’t exist.
 In this scenario, it is best to check the wp_options table of your database, which you can access via the phpMyAdmin link in the top navigation of User Portal.

 Sure enough, “faketheme” is referenced in this table and is not a valid theme.
 Updating it to “madhat” to match the stylesheet resolved the white screen issue.

-The error log may also point to a configuration file like the .htaccess or wp-config.php file as the source of the issue.
+The error log may also point to a configuration file like the wp-config.php file as the source of the issue.
 If this is the case, you can edit the file via SFTP to resolve the issue.
 Or, a white screen could be the result of an Allowed Memory Size error.